 On February 10, 2016, the board released the press release announcing the new 2016 requirement for prescription labels.
 The press release was translated into Chinese, Korean, Russian, Spanish and Vietnamese.
-Copies of the translated press releases are available below.
 The press release was sent to over 800 media outlets including:

 - 272 media outlets received the Spanish translated press release